saransathish/Smart-Health-Assistant-with-Adaptive-AI/README.md

-# Smart-Health-Assistant-with-Adaptive-AI (Project in Progress)
+# Improvising User Interactive Ai healthcare Bot Using BERD (Project in Progress)

-## AI-Driven Healthcare: Patient Assistant with Reinforcement Learning

 ### Project Overview
-This project aims to create an **AI-Driven Patient Assistant** using **Reinforcement Learning (RL)** to enhance patient care and engagement.
+This project aims to create an **AI-Driven Patient Assistant** using **BERD** to enhance patient care and engagement.
 The system continuously learns from patient feedback and healthcare interactions to provide adaptive and optimized healthcare recommendations.
 By integrating **Augmented Reality (AR)**, we aim to create an intuitive and interactive healthcare experience.

 ### Key Features
 - **Personalized Patient Care:** The assistant adapts healthcare suggestions in real-time based on individual patient data and interactions.
-- **Reinforcement Learning Model:** The RL core learns from patient behavior to improve healthcare outcomes over time.
+- **BERT Learning Model:** The RL core learns from patient behavior to improve healthcare outcomes over time.
 - **Real-time Monitoring and Decision Support:** Sensors and AI analytics continuously monitor the patient’s health and provide timely insights.
 - **Augmented Reality Integration:** AR-based visualizations help patients easily understand health data and follow healthcare instructions.
 - **Adaptive and Scalable System:** Designed to be accessible to users in both hospital and home care settings, and adaptable to various healthcare environments.